remult/remult/docs/tutorials/tutorial-angular.md

 :::

 ### Adding Remult and Server Stuff
-In this tutorial we'll be using the workspace folder created by `Angular` as the root folder for our server project as well.
+In this tutorial we'll be using the root folder created by `Angular` as the root folder for our server project as well.
 ```sh
 cd remult-angular-todo
 ```